-The 30 meter high outer wall is almost intact and contains two rows of 72 arches.
+The outer wall is 30 metres high and consists of two perfectly preserved rows with 72 arches.

 2. Visit the Euphrasian Basilica in Poreč

-4. Visit the Cathedral of St. Euphemia in Rovinj
+4. Climb the Tower of St. Euphemia in Rovinj

-8. Hum - the smallest city in the world
+8. Hum – the smallest town in the world

 9. Cape Kamenjak